Heliodorus (minister): Biography

-In 176 or 175 BCE, Heliodorus is reported as arranging the murder of the king in sources such as Appian.
+Inscriptions and papyri also mention a prominent official named Heliodorus; while the name was common enough, these still probably refer to the same person.
+The historian Appian's Syriaca mentions Heliodorus, albeit briefly.
+According to Appian, Heliodorus arranged the murder of king Seleucus.
 It is unknown if that is true, but regardless, he proclaimed himself regent after the king's death, ruling on behalf of a son of Seleucus IV named Antiochus who was too young to rule.
 (The eldest son, Demetrius, was a hostage in Rome at the time and thus not a political threat.)
 He served as regent for only months, however.
-Antiochus IV Epiphanes, the brother of the late king, had been in exile in Athens; with the help of the monarch of the Kingdom of Pergamon, Eumenes II, he returned to Coele-Syria where he was quickly able to convince the Greek aristocracy to support his claim over Heliodorus's.
-Heliodorus then vanishes from history; presumably he lost his position in government and was either executed or driven into exile.
+Antiochus IV Epiphanes, the brother of the late king, had been in exile in Athens; with the help of the monarch of the Kingdom of Pergamon, Eumenes II, he returned to Antioch where he was quickly able to convince the Greek aristocracy to support his claim over Heliodorus's.
+However, there is skepticism that Appian's stray sentence is accurate or tells the whole story.
+The inscription OGIS 248 says that Seleucus merely "passed away" (implying a natural death).
+It is unclear if the phrasing of OGIS 248 was merely awkward and Seleucus was indeed murdered as Appian reported; it was only popular speculation of a murder that Appian reported as fact; or if Seleucus was murdered, yet this was partially covered up, leading to OGIS 248 and Appian diverging in their accounts.

+Heliodorus's fate is unknown, but if he survived Antiochus's overthrow, presumably he was not invited to continue at the royal court, and more likely went into exile.